 Devices is easily the most important tab.
 It’s where you go to set up new devices and accessories, change their settings, and access fine-tuned control over and above what’s possible with a voice or display interface.
-If you want to add any devices, groups, or speaker pairings, just tap the plus icon and follow prompts.
+If you want to add any devices, groups, or speaker pairings, tap the plus icon and follow the prompts.

 If the Devices tab is number one, More is number two, despite sounding like an afterthought.
-Some of the options here are self-explanatory or covered elsewhere in this guide (see Routines below), but we should talk about Settings.
+Some options here are self-explanatory or covered elsewhere in this guide (see Routines below), but we should talk about Settings.

 The Settings menu covers options for every conceivable aspect of Alexa — if something’s bothering you, you can probably adjust it here.
 These are some of the changes we recommend making:

 - Under Account Settings, disable Guest Connect and Voice Purchasing unless you know you want them.
 You’ll probably want to disable Amazon Sidewalk, as well.
 This can help some of your Amazon devices stay connected to your Wi-Fi router and/or work over longer ranges, but a portion of your internet bandwidth will occasionally be used to help your neighbors.

 - Under Notifications, disable all Things to Try notifications, and turn on Weather alerts for severe storms in your area.

 - Set home and/or work addresses through Your Locations.
 This will help with things like routines, directions, and traffic reports.